nhatanh-zen8/presentation/generics/generics.md

 - In the above snippet, we modeled `Money` as a wrapped integer value.
 Each `Money` value realistically should have its unit in some `Currency`, and we encoded that using a type parameter for the `Money` class: `<C extends Currency>` (this means `Currency` is a lower type bound for `C`, which we'll explore in more detail in the next section).
 The type parameter `C` doesn't appear
-  *anywhere* in the definition of `Money`, but its use is in the signature of method `add`, to guarantee that we can only add the value of a `Money` to another of the same `Currency`.
+  *anywhere* in the definition of `Money`, but its use is in the signature of method `add`, to guarantee by parametricity that we can only add the value of a `Money` to another of the same `Currency`, to obtain a new `Money` vaoue of that same `Currency`.
 So it's fine to add 2 `USD` to 1 `USD` and obtain 3 `USD`, but it's not possible to add 2 `USD` to 1000 `VND`, because they don't share the same unit, and you'd probably have to convert that 2 `USD` to equivalent value in `VND` first.

 - While we can use another field in the `Money` class to tag each `Money` value with a particular `Currency`, this incurs non trivial runtime overhead, and most importantly the programmer must be mindful of checking that tag at runtime to, for example,